cornell-ece2300/ece2300-docs/docs/ece2300-sec02-verilog-gl.md

   output wire out
 );

+  // AND gates for each row in the truth table

+  // verilator lint_off UNUSEDSIGNAL
-  wire min0, min1, min2, min3;
+  wire min0, min1, min2, min3, min4, min5, min6, min7;
+  // verilator lint_on UNUSEDSIGNAL

   assign min0 = ~in0 & ~in1 & ~in2;
   assign min1 = ~in0 & ~in1 &  in2;
   assign min2 = ~in0 &  in1 & ~in2;
   assign min3 = ~in0 &  in1 &  in2;

-  wire min4, min5, min6, min7;

   assign min4 =  in0 & ~in1 & ~in2;
   assign min5 =  in0 & ~in1 &  in2;
   assign min6 =  in0 &  in1 & ~in2;
   assign min7 =  in0 &  in1 &  in2;

+  // OR together all wires where output in truth table is one

   assign out = min3 | min5 | min6 | min7;

 endmodule
 ```

-We now have explored three new approaches to implementing a pair/triple
+We now have explored four new approaches to implementing a pair/triple
 detector.
-All three are equivalent with our original implementation.
+All four are equivalent with our original implementation.
-Modify your implementation in `PairTripleDetector.v` based on one of
+Modify your implementation in `PairTripleDetectorGL.v` based on one of
-these new approach and then rerun the ad-hoc and system tests to verify
+these new approach and then rerun the ad-hoc and systematic tests to
-your new implementation is correct.
+verify your new implementation is correct.